Natalya Neidhart: Various feuds and alliances (2022–2025)

+"The Lowkey Legend" (2026–present)

+On the January 19, 2026 episode of Raw, Natalya turned heel for the first time since 2022 after assisting Lynch defeat Maxxine Dupri for the Women's Intercontinental Championship and then attacking Dupri after the match.
+She subsequently adopted her "Lowkey Legend" persona that she uses in her non-WWE appearances and returned to her ring name Nattie in the 2026 Royal Rumble on January 31, 2026, where she entered the namesake match at No. 13 and was eliminated by eventual winner Liv Morgan.

+In June 2026, Natalya began appearing in NXT as the leader of an all-female faction consisting of Karmen Petrovic, Layla Diggs and Nikkita Lyons while she began a feud with Jaida Parker, defeating Parker on June 16 episode of NXT.
+Parker defeated Nattie in a street fight match on the July 21 episode of NXT after Thea Hail threw the towel on behalf of Nattie, who was trapped in a sharpshooter.
+At NXT Heatwave on August 30, Nattie lost to Parker, with Petrovic abandoning Nattie's faction for Los Perros del Mal.

 Independent circuit (2025–present)

 Whilst still signed to WWE, Neidhart, billed once again under her pre-WWE name Nattie Neidhart, was announced as a member of the cast of the thirteenth edition of Josh Barnett's Bloodsport, held by Game Changer Wrestling during WrestleMania 41 weekend.
-She defeated Miyu Yamashita before being involved in a brawl with NWA World Women’s Champion Kenzie Paige.
+She defeated Miyu Yamashita before being involved in a brawl with NWA World Women's Champion Kenzie Paige.
 This led to a match for the championship at NWA's Crockett Cup 2025, where she was defeated.
-On June 28, Neidhart made her Reality of Wrestling debut, headlining the promotion’s first all-women’s event, Hart and Soul, defeating Promise Braxton via submission.
-On August 1, during SummerSlam weekend, she returned to GCW for Josh Barnett’s Bloodsport XIV, where she defeated Masha Slamovich.
+On June 28, Neidhart made her Reality of Wrestling debut, headlining the promotion's first all-women's event, Hart and Soul, defeating Promise Braxton via submission.
+On August 1, during SummerSlam weekend, she returned to GCW for Josh Barnett's Bloodsport XIV, where she defeated Masha Slamovich.